The following is a list of resources you may find useful if you are planning on having a baby in Sudbury and District.

 The Public Health Nurse on Call is a free telephone triage service.
 Public health nurses can provide information and counseling on a variety of topics, such as, feeding your baby, healthy eating, infant & child care, car seats, pregnancy, and parenting.
 The service is available 8:30am to 4:00pm, Monday through Friday.

-Growing a Healthy Baby Classes - Sudbury & District Health Unit
+Healthy Pregnancy - Sudbury & District Health Unit

 Healthy Babies, Healthy Children - Sudbury & District Health Unit